 “Yes.
 They’re all here now, reminding me so much of you in the early days.”
 Olivia sighed and waited for Ben to respond.
 “That rain sounds torrential, dear.”

 Ben’s thoughts drifted while the chauffeur drove him to the banquet hall, lightning crackling in the sky and rain pounding the black-tarred roads around him.
 “Yes, but time flies by too quickly.”

 “You’ve got a few months left, then you’ll retire and have nothing but time to be a grandfather and a father, doling out advice.
 Even if they don’t want to listen to us, they never do, do they?
 Wishing you could turn back the clock.
 At least we can finally take our trip to Europe… still there, Ben?”

 Ben heard her beautiful snicker, about to tell Olivia he loved her, but the car swerved as it neared the final exit on the slick asphalt curve, unaware traffic had come to a full stop ahead.
-He dropped the phone from the unplanned change in direction, retrieved it from under the front passenger seat and raised his head.
+He dropped the phone from the unplanned change in direction, grabbed it from under the front passenger seat and raised his head.

-As he looked up, Ben’s heartbeat and breath paused significantly longer than usual, enough to recognize the encroaching overpass column directly in his purview and accept the impending fate laid before him.
+Ben’s heartbeat and breath paused significantly longer than usual, enough to recognize the encroaching overpass column directly in his purview and accept the impending fate laid before him.
 Whoever said life flashes before one’s eyes in your final moments clearly never lived to truly describe it.
 In Ben’s case, although they only lasted ten explosive seconds, those moments managed to include all sixty-nine years of his existence, each image punctuated by a blinding flash of pure white light and deafened by the harsh snapping sound of an old-time camera shutter.